MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 ## Task 2: Add the Excel layout to the report

-Once you have the Excel layout file, the next task is to add it as a layout for the report.
+Once you have the Excel layout file, the next task is to add it as a new layout for the report.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Report Layouts**, and then choose the related link.
 2. Select **New Layout**.